How to Insulate a Crawl Space : Tips and Guidelines

-Therefore, this problem has to be taken into account.
+Therefore, this problem needs to be considered during the insulation process.
 Despite what one might imagine, installing ventilation hatches in the crawl space will not have a positive effect in reducing the degree of humidity.
-Instead of being evacuated, the air will enter the hatches and will stay stuck in the crawl space, going on to produce condensation.
+Instead of being evacuated, the air will enter the hatches and stay stuck in the crawl space to produce condensation.

 Waterproof construction and insulation materials

-Employing waterproof materials is very important.
+Employing waterproof materials in your crawlspace is very important.
 Numerous severe complications could result from having a humidity problem within a crawl space.
 This aspect is especially important if you wish to use this space for storage.
-In order to reduce the humidity level and to protect the elements (in case of a sudden increase in humidity), materials that are waterproof should be prioritized.
+In order to reduce the humidity level and to protect the elements in the instance of a sudden humidity increase, materials that are waterproof should be prioritized.

-For example: a vapour barrier that would be installed on the floor of the crawl space.
-The sheets that make up this vapour barrier must be properly sealed with sealing tape.
-Before you install the vapour-barrier, check that the floor is leveled and straight.
-If not, the material will not work.
+For example, depending on the material you choose to insulate your crawl space with, a vapour barrier should be installed on the floor of the crawl space.
+The vapour barrier sheets must be properly sealed with sealing tape.
+Also, before you install the vapour-barrier, check that the floor is levelled and straight.
+If not, the material won’t work.

 Get 3 renovation quotes for your crawl space insulation project

 RenoQuotes.com will put you in contact with 3 reliable contractors for your crawl space insulation project.
 Fill in the form on our homepage (it only takes a few minutes), and you will receive quotes from trusted professionals.